name of the ruling family of England (1461-85): founded in 1385 when Edward III's son (Edmund of Langley) was created the first Duke of York

 - city in North Yorkshire, England, on the Ouse: county district pop.
 99,000

-Ruling house of England (1461-1485), including Edward IV, Edward V, and Richard III.
+Ruling house of England that from 1461 to 1485 produced three kings of England—Edward IV, Edward V, and Richard III.
 During the Wars of the Roses its symbol was a white rose.

-- A borough of northern England on the Ouse River east-northeast of Leeds.
+- A city of northern England on the Ouse River northeast of Leeds.
 Originally a Celtic settlement, it was later held by Romans, Angles, Danes, and Normans.
-Population: 137,000.